rlworkgroup/garage/docs/user/training_a_policy.md

-# Training a policy to solve an environment
+# Train a Policy to Solve an Environment

 This page will guide you how to train a policy to solve an environment.

-## Define an experiment
+## Define the Experiment

 In garage, we train a policy in an experiment, which is a function wrapped by a decorator called `wrap_experiment`.
 Below is an simple example.